Response Route HTTP(S)

 Headers: STRICT (Content-Disposition, Content-Type, Content-Transfer-Encoding), RFC6532 (Content-Disposition, Content-Type, Content-Transfer-Encoding), COMPATIBLE (only Content-Disposition a nd additionally Content-Type for a file part).

-The multipart mode when using value SYSTEM is determined by the system property -Dhub.datawizard.multipart.browserMode.
+The Multipart mode when using value SYSTEM is determined by the system property -Dhub.datawizard.multipart.browserMode.
 If -Dhub.datawizard.multipart.browserMode=true, COMPATIBLE applies.
 If the property is not set or is set to false, STRICT applies.

 Is file